holajiawei/1space/docs/source/running.rst

     migrated (*Optional*.
 Default: ``False``).
   - **copy_after**: Time in seconds to delay object sync (*Optional*.
     Default: 0).
+  - **exclude_pattern**: Regular expression to be applied to object names to skip them instead of copying to the remote cluster.
+This is useful if you need to ignore segments for the large objects when they are in the same container as the manifest, for example.
+Python regular expression format is required (*Optional*, Default: '').
   - **propagate_delete**: If False, local DELETE requests won't be propagated to remote container (*Optional*.
 Default: ``True``).
   - **propagate_expiration**: If True, expiration headers will propagate when